 Tonight’s other two movies are Hany Abu-Assad’s Rana’s Wedding (2003), about a Palestinian woman searching for her lover in occupied Jerusalem, and Abbas Kiarostami’s Palme d’Or co-winner Taste of Cherry (1997), which tied with Shohei Imamura’s The Eel at Cannes.
 Here’s hoping Robert Osborne will mention Iranian filmmakers Jafar Panahi and Mohammad Rasoulof, both currently serving lengthy prison sentences imposed by Iran’s sociopathic Muslim regime.

-Unfortunately, Hany Abu-Assad’s Oscar-nominated Palestinian drama Paradise Now, the highly controversial story of two young, sympathetic Palestinian suicide bombers-to-be, wasn’t included in tonight’s schedule.
+Unfortunately, Hany Abu-Assad’s Oscar-nominated Palestinian drama Paradise Now, the polemical story of two young, sympathetic Palestinian suicide bombers-to-be, wasn’t included in tonight’s schedule.
 As much as I admire TCM’s decision to show those five international films tonight, the absence of Paradise Now – for whatever reason – is lamentable.

 Schedule (ET) and synopses from the TCM website:

 8:00 PM PRINCESS TAM TAM (1935) A French novelist passes off a Tunisian shepherdess as royalty to get back at his cheating wife.
 Director: Max Montagu Cast: Josephine Baker, Albert Prejean, Germaine Aussey.
 Black and white.
 77 mins

 9:30 PM THE BAND’S VISIT (2007) An Egyptian police band gets lost in Israel.
 Director: Eran Kolirin Cast: Saleh Bakri, Khalifa Natour, Ronit Elkabetz.
 Color.
 87 mins Letterbox Format